 UPS Airlines is a critical component of our logistics network, helping us to quickly connect our customers around the world.
 While our air fleet is also a large portion of our global environmental footprint, we are focused on fuel use efficiencies to reduce absolute GHG emissions.

-UPS lowers flight speeds, reduces weight where possible, optimizes flight paths, washes aircraft engines regularly and uses technology to increase precision of aircraft departures, arrivals and taxi times.
-Learn more about our efforts in the 2018 UPS Sustainability Report.
+UPS lowers flight speeds, reduces weight where possible, optimizes flight paths, washes aircraft engines regularly, and uses technology to increase precision of aircraft departures, arrivals, and taxi times.
+Learn more about our efforts in our 2019 Sustainability Report.

 Beyond our transportation network, we also the operate more than 2,500 UPS facilities around the world.
 We have committed to source 25% of all facility electricity from renewable sources by 2025.

 As we work to build the smart logistics network of the future, this commitment will become even more important.
-We have more than 70 new or retro-fitted package centers and hub projects underway with highly efficient automation, which will increase our capacity and use technology to advance the connectedness of our network.
+We have more than 28.6 million square feet of automated facilities globally, which will increase our capacity and use technology to advance the connectedness of our network.
 While such capabilities increase the efficiency of our network, they also are likely to increase energy usage.

-We are in the process of deploying rooftop solar arrays on our facilities, including plans to complete a 10MW installation by the end of 2019.
+We are in the process of deploying rooftop solar arrays on our facilities, including a 10MW installation in 2019.
 We anticipate continued investment in on-site solar and purchasing renewable energy to help us reach our goal.